majouve/FLAME/README.md

 In all, there are 1,459 coin find pairs.

 ### (12) Removing Coin Find Pairs Already Addressed

+### (13) Histogram Matching
+In this

+### (14) Filters Part I
+In this section, specific metrics of the coin find pairs are compared.
+Currently, there are two different version of this section.

+The other version calculates the percent difference between the central and radius metrics.
+It also does not use excavation start and end dates because these metrics have more missingness.

+VERSION 1:

+VERSION 2:

+### (15) Filters Part II

+Are the cfIDs sequential?

+Where does the total amount of coins in the coin find pair fall in comparison to the other pairs?

+### (16) Computing Composites

 ### (THREE) Quantity Filter